 February 10, 2010

-Most ERP projects are filled with promises of from the consultants to the client.
+Most ERP projects are filled with promises of software knowledge transfer from the consultants to the client.
 Yet once a project is over, in many cases, the client is clueless when it comes to making software configuration changes, and may even struggle with performing basic transactions in the system.
 So what gives?

 Despite how many aim for knowledge transfer, few have a real strategy to make it more than just a dream.
 Secondly, when push comes to shove, this once important concept of learning suddenly becomes something we worry about later (and of course, it never happens).
 This is similar to consultants building a spaceship to get you to Mars with the understanding we will not plan the return trip until after you get there.